nick-kanakis/Facegram/README.md

   combineHostPort: true
 ```

-In order to access the console go to: localhost:8179/hystrix and add the turbine URL turbine.stream?cluster=STORY-SERVICE
+In order to access the console go to: [localhost:8179/hystrix](localhost:8179/hystrix) and add the turbine URL `turbine.stream?cluster=STORY-SERVICE``
 (for story service).

 Turbine is not build to aggregate multiple services into the same cluster.
 To do this you need to add in each of the clients
-the dependency of spring-boot-starter-amqp and created rabbitMQ broker.
+the dependency of spring-boot-starter-amqp and created a rabbitMQ broker.
 Turbine is aggregating all messages via amqp
-and be able to see all Hystrix commands aggregated on hystrix dashboard server
+so you can be able to see all Hystrix commands aggregated on hystrix dashboard server

 ### Security (OAuth2)